Tanz2024/webby-backend-assessment/README.md

 - Install dependencies = npm install

-- Create a .env file in the root directory and configure:
+- Create a .env file in the root directory and configure = npm install dotenv

 - DATABASE_URL = postgresql://<username>:<password>@localhost:5432/<your_database>